Echo Show 8

 - Size is perfect for any space

 - Simple, on-device setup

 - Lacks YouTube integration

 If Goldilocks were to somehow stumble into Amazon’s headquarters, she wouldn’t have an affinity for either the 10-inch Echo Show or Echo Show 5.
 One’s just too big, the other too small.
-She’d probably prefer something just in the middle.
-Something like the Amazon Echo Show 8 with its reasonably sized 8-inch display.
-It could perhaps be just right.
+She’d probably prefer something somewhere around the middle.
+Something like perhaps the Amazon Echo Show 8 with its in the middle sized 8-inch display.
+Just like in the story, it could perhaps be just right.

 Smart displays are without question a better, more future proof investment.
 However, if you’re thinking about some other solutions besides a smart display, then consider the Amazon Echo Dot with Clock as an entry-level offering, or the Amazon Echo Studio if you happen to be an audiophile.

 Amazon hit on the perfect size with the Echo Show 8.
 It’s not dinky looking when it’s placed on a table or desk, unlike the Echo Show 5, which appears quaint next to other decor.
 On the other hand, it doesn’t look massive when placed in tight confines.
 Whether it’s on the coffee table in the living room, or next to your bed on a nightstand, the Echo Show 8 is the perfect size for just about anywhere.

 While its size is one of its big assets, the design doesn’t deviate from Amazon’s previous iterations.
 It has an angled display that’s anchored by a fabric wrapped base, giving it a more distinctive speaker-like look from its profile.
 It’s not ugly, but Amazon could look to Google’s Nest Hub Max for inspiration.
 Google’s design is more friendly, approachable, and looks better in a home setting.